Advanced Bone Grafting Cadaver CE Course

 Apply principles of block fixation and manage soft tissue closure with tension-free suturing.

-Implement the Bone Shell Technique (Khoury) with precision, including block preparation and stabilization.
+Implement the Bone Shell Technique (Khoury) , including block preparation and stabilization.

 Integrate Ti-Mesh and membrane adaptation techniques in complex grafting scenarios.